AdePhil/narrative-task/README.md

 ## Frontend Setup

-The frontend runs on a Vue.js.
+The frontend runs on Vue.js.
 It uses [Vuetify](https://vuetifyjs.com/en/) and [Tacklebox](https://docs.narrative.dev/tacklebox) as the component libraries of choice.

 ### - Navigate to client folder and install the depencencies